CS-UCR/final-project-rbj/summaries/A Novel Differential Privacy Approach that Enhances Classification Accuracy.md

 ## Related Works
 The content of this article is concerning the the recent studies found in privacy preserving data publishing and the usability of the said datasets.
 There are a number of related works in this study that have been produced by different authors and researchers, and the article takes a dive into each of these different techniques and algorithms that have been executed.

-Two individuals by the name of L. Fan and H. Jin were able to implement two methods called the Hand-picked Algorithm (HPA) and Simple random algorithm (SRA).
-These two techniques are variations of $l$-diversity and utilize the Laplace mechanism to add noise for the sake of adding more security to individual data.
-These authors were able to satisfy $\epsilon$-differential privacy requirements with these methods and pulled their data from four real-world datasets: Gowalla, Foursquare, Netflix, and Movie-Lens.

 ## Proposed System and Experimental Design
 The research work presented here is seeking to develop a differentially private PPDP (Privacy Preserving Data Publishing) system.
 One of the main goals here is to publish usable and secure data for different applications like classification.